-The easiest way to control this alternator is to wire a digital frequency input or digital I/O pin to the L terminal.
-If you wish to add load monitoring, connect the "F" terminal to another digital frequency input or digital I/O pin.
-Settings:
+The easiest way to control this alternator is to wire a digital frequency input pin to the L terminal.
+If you wish to add load monitoring, connect the "F" terminal to another digital frequency input pin.

 Control mode: Open loop duty